LHolten/block_physics/README.md

 ## FAQ
 Why are not all blocks supported?

-most blocks use there param2 variable, so this variable is not available for this mod.
-This mod needs param2 to calulate what blocks are stable
+Most blocks use there param2 variable, so this variable is not available for this mod.
+This mod needs param2 to calulate which blocks are stable.

 ## Bug reports and suggestions
 You can report bugs or suggest ideas on [GitHub](https://github.com/LHolten/block_physics/issues/new) or in the [Minetest Forum]()